Tamschi/flourish/flourish-bound/README.md

 Signals are fully lazy, so they generally only run their closures while subscribed or to refresh their value if dirty.

-The default `GlobalSignalsRuntime` notifies signals iteratively from earlier to later when possible.
+The default `LocalSignalsRuntime` notifies signals iteratively from earlier to later when possible.
 Only one such notification cascade is processed at a time with this runtime.

 ("uncached" signals run their closure whenever their value is retrieved instead, not on update.)